uitscu/logusbrainng-lib-ws/README.md

-# 🧠 logusbrainng-lib-ws
+# 🧠 logusbrainng-lib

-**logusbrainng-lib-ws** is a modular and reusable Angular library developed to enhance productivity, consistency, and scalability in Angular applications.
+**logusbrainng-lib** is a modular and reusable Angular library developed to enhance productivity, consistency, and scalability in Angular applications.
 It bundles components, utility services, and standard configurations to accelerate development in a professional environment.

 [![GitHub repo size](https://img.shields.io/github/repo-size/uitscu/logusbrainng-lib-ws)](https://github.com/uitscu/logusbrainng-lib-ws)